- Asking the experts:

 Thoughts after show and tell:

-After ‘Show and Tell’ I didn’t feel that I had done my project justice either in my work or my presentation.
-I wasn’t very sure or very confident in my work in front of others because I feel like their work was better or at least more artistic, I think I need to be less focused on design and more artistic in my practice.
+After ‘Show and Tell,’ I didn’t feel I had done my project justice in either my work or my presentation.
+I wasn’t very sure or very confident in my work in front of others because I felt like their work was better, or at least more artistic.
+I think I need to be less focused on design and more artistic in my practice.

 You can’t help but be a designer, so be an artist.
 You’ll be a designer anyway.